mshakya/piret/README.md

 ```

 ### 2.1 Experimental design file
-An experimental design file consist of sample name (ID), full path to fastq files (Files), and different groups of your samples (Group).
+An experimental design file consist of sample name (SampleID), full path to fastq files (Files), and different groups of your samples (Group).
 We recommend that you use a text editor like BBedit or TextWrangler to generate the tab delimited experimental design file.
 Exporting a tab delimited file directly from Excel tend to cause formatting problem.
 If possible, please avoid any special characters in sample names and group names.

   For example:
   ```